dgc08/MurmelRechner/README.md

 - Added options to control the speed of execution (Come on, 1 instruction/s is REALLY SLOW)

 ### Pointers
 I'D NOT RECOMMEND TO USE POINTERS, AS THEY AREN'T INCLUDED IN THE ORIGINAL BONSAI COMPUTER!
+(Even though there are some arguments to justifiy like a `lea`-instruction)

+In the murbin standart treats pointers as 4 extra instruction, so you have an `inc*`, `dec*` and so on later in the binary (not in the code, in the code you'd write `inc *someAdress` or `jmp *someAdress`).

 I added pointers to the instruction set, which allows for more sophisticated programs (For example my [implementation of Bonsai within Bonsai!](https://github.com/dgc08/murmel-plusplus/blob/master/examples/self_implementation.murpp)) and even stuff like the stack you know from traditional computer architechtures